HalkowichJasperSA/labs/hello/README.md

 clang -o hello hello.c
 ```

-Take care not to overlook any of those spaces therein!
+Take care not to overlook any of those spaces!
 Then execute this one again:

 ```
 ls